Springtime Honey Lemon Cookies (How to Buy Honey)

 - Zest of 1 lemon

-- Mix the coconut oil, honey, and egg yolks until foamy.
+- Mix the coconut oil, honey, and eggs until foamy.
 Mix in flours and salt.

 - Preheat oven to 350º F. Grease a cookie sheet and set aside.